as3mbus/SelfishProject/Test_Difficulties.md

 ## fully encapsulated behavior ->  zero test

 it creates simple well arranged class, but result in 0 testability as is contained and the only thing that calls it are unity

+## Unit Test Mono Behavior that contain polymorphism of mono behavior require separation of logic to another class

+as there are no known way to substitute mono behavior resulting in inability of using polymorphism attribute that inherited from mono behavior in another mono behavior.
+Such condition limit unity unit test capability when polymorphism attribute's are required.
+Way to resolve this issue is by creating control class that contain logic of the mono behavior. these control class would later be used as test target, keep in mind that in some case having behavior specific logic might be required to provide extendability of such behavior (e.g requiring additional mono behavior / component)